 We left the mouth of the Michipicoten River near Wawa this morning for the first leg of a 30 km paddle along the remote coastline to the Dog River.
 I'm joined by Naturally Superior Adventures (NSA) guide James Roberts and fellow guests Tony Hill and Stephen Haggert.
 Although today our 16-foot sea kayaks seem invincible against the glassy surface of Superior, evidence of her fury is all around.

 The entire coastline is gnawed down to bare rock sloping up to a stunted tree line ravaged by a booming surf.
 Bulbous rocky islands are worn smooth and rounded by wave action.
 Our first campsite is at the mouth of the Makwa River where black flowing water is squeezed between a long granite point on one side and a cobble beach on the other.
 We land amidst bowling-ball-sized rounded rocks and carry our gear up a steep incline of progressively smaller cobble spread beneath an expanse of driftwood.

 A spicy chicken stir fry unites the group under the shade of a tarp overlooking the waters of the river mingling with the still lake.
-Fresh air and exercise accentuates our guide's well developed culinary skills.
+Fresh air and exercise accentuate our guide's well-developed culinary skills.
 Any trepidation about paddling with complete strangers is quickly washed away with a chocolate fondue and a splash of premium bourbon Stephen produces from his pack.

-This is a coast where arctic plants cling to barren rock, where paddlers are immersed in perpetual fog or shore bound by storms for days.
+This is a coast where arctic plants cling to a barren rock, where paddlers are immersed in perpetual fog or shore-bound by storms for days.
 We manage to avoid it all.
 Although we were all expecting a challenging big water experience, we decide to count ourselves as lucky.
 After all, if we complained about the great weather on Lake Superior I don't think anyone would listen.

 For more information on paddling to the Dog River and other destinations along Lake Superior contact: